elastisys/compliantkubernetes-apps/pipeline/README.md

 #### Example scenario

 You have a user running on version 0.1.0 of ck8s.
 In 0.1.0 helm 2.14 is used in the cluster.
-In master helm has been upgraded to helm 3.
+In main helm has been upgraded to helm 3.
 You need to run maintenance on the users cluster.
 Instead of downgrading your binary to helm 2.14 you do these steps.

 ```